magentabusiness/magentabusiness.github.io/products/thingsboard-pe/index.md

         <div class="item">
             <img src="/images/pe/cloud-premises.svg">
             <h1>Flexible deployment options</h1>
-            <p>Deploy ThingsBoard platform in the cloud or on premises.
+            <p>Deploy IoT Hub platform in the cloud or on premises.
 Use commodity hardware to scale out horizontally by adding new nodes to your cluster.
-Single ThingsBoard server can support 10 000+ devices and 100M messages per hour, while simple cluster can support millions of devices and billions of messages.</p>
+Single IoT Hub server can support 10 000+ devices and 100M messages per hour, while simple cluster can support millions of devices and billions of messages.</p>
         </div>
         <div class="divider"></div>
         <div class="item">
             <img src="/images/pe/pricing-models.svg">
             <h1>Simple and predictable pricing models</h1>
             <p>Say "No!" to per message or per device pricing that turns to a monster bills in production system.
-ThingsBoard PE supports two simple and predictable pricing models depending on your product life-cycle stage.</p>
+IoT Hub supports two simple and predictable pricing models depending on your product life-cycle stage.</p>
         </div>
 	</main>
 </section>